Bruce-liushaopeng/Book-Store/README.md

         1. Do not place-order with an empty basket, use add-to-basket command first.
         2. When system requiring user input, please don't provide an empty string.
         3. Search function in this application is case sensitive
+        4. The system don't support new Admin register, to test Admin functionality, use the username "admin1"